-Fetch.ai, SingularityNET, Ocean Protocol Set Date for Artificial Superintelligence Alliance Merger
+Fetch.ai, SingularityNET, Ocean Protocol Set Date for Artificial Superintelligence Alliance Token Merger

-The three AI platforms will complete the merger on June 13, and the FET token will be renamed ASI two days before.
+The three AI platforms will complete the token merger on June 13, and FET will be renamed ASI two days before.

 - The three firms will merge their crypto tokens under the auspices of AI-focused Web3 platform Fetch.ai's FET, which will be renamed ASI.

-Note: CORRECTION (May 29, 15:14 UTC): Companies correct that the merger date applies only to token.